Izenda7Series/docs/ui/doc_data_model_custom_view.rst

       - User must make sure to include the Tenant ID field if needed (for multi-tenant mode)
       - Also, existing hidden filters are not added to this query.
 Thus, user must add SQL WHERE conditions to apply the filters.
+      - User can not select multiple database in a view.
+Only selected database in Database Name can be used.
+      - User can select multiple chemas in a view (can include or exclude selected chema in Schema Name dropdown).
+      - No Store Procedure can be selected in a view.
+      -

 #.
 Click on **Save & Execute** button.